-Greetings, code breakers and packet wranglers!
-This is your favourite professional hacker, diving deep into another riveting episode of “Computer History Wednesdays”.
+Greetings, code breakers, and packet wranglers!
+This is your favorite professional hacker diving deep into another riveting episode of “Computer History Wednesdays.”
 Today, we’re setting our time machines to the 1990s - a pivotal decade in the history of computing.
-We’ll explore the emergence and evolution of Graphical User Interfaces (GUIs) and windowing systems, and their profound impact on the way we interact with computers today.
-As always, we’ll delve into the tech specs, and stir in a smattering of trivia for good measure.
-Buckle up, it’s time to hit the information superhighway!
+We’ll explore the emergence and evolution of Graphical User Interfaces (GUIs) and windowing systems and their profound impact on how we interact with computers today.
+As always, we’ll delve into the tech specs and stir in a smattering of trivia for good measure.
+Buckle up; it’s time to hit the information superhighway!

 History